 These numbers are taken from ABC News and it also went on to say, “that the U.S. has 88 guns per 100 people and 10 gun-related deaths per 100,000 people — more than any of the other 27 developed countries they studied.
 Japan, on the other hand, had only .6 guns per 100 people and .06 gun-related deaths per 100,000 people, making it the country with both the fewest guns per capita and the fewest gun-related deaths.”
 Anyone trying to deny a link between more guns meaning more gun-related deaths has an uphill battle, to put it mildly.

-A quick study will tell you that the majority of our gun-related deaths have nothing to do with self-defense.
+A quick study done by the experienced accident attorneys at Bengal Law will tell you that the majority of our gun-related deaths have nothing to do with self-defense.
 As a matter of fact, statistics bear out that for every justifiable gun-related death, there are up to 50 non-justifiable, gun-related deaths. (i.e. homicides, suicides, even accidents)

 Now, with the size of our country and the proliferation of firearms among criminals, how should we handle this?
 Take everyone’s guns?
 That would be difficult, although if you really could get everyone’s gun, I might be more open to the idea.
 I’m aware that there are other reasons to own guns besides crime and self-defense, such as hunting, or the purpose the founders of our country wrote the second amendment, to keep the government in check.
 Whether or not that’s still applicable in the same manner today as it was when the second amendment was written is another discussion.
 What I’m more interested in is our attitudetoward guns.
 Our “gun culture.”